GoogleCloudPlatform/serverless-sample-tester/README.md

 ./sst [target-dir]
 ```

+## Build and Deploying Your Sample
+This program allows you to specify how you would like it to build and deploy your sample to Cloud Run, fully managed,
+in three ways.
+From highest to lowest, this program uses the following precedence order to find your build and deploy
+instructions:

+1. Cloud Build Config file
+1. README parsing
+1. Defaults

 ### Cloud Build Config
 If you'd like, you can specify the build and deploy process for your sample in a [Cloud Build config file](https://cloud.google.com/cloud-build/docs/build-config)
 with the name `cloudbuild.yaml` located in the root directory of your sample.
 Make sure to deploy to the Cloud Run fully